clojure-lsp/clojure-lsp-intellij/README.md

 Unless you need to edit some generated extension file or kotlin file, mostly clojure code is editable via repl while your plugin is running.

 NREPL is included in the plugin during development, so you can jack in and edit most of the plugin behavior while running it.

+## Support the project

+You can help us keep going and improving clojure-lsp-intellij by **[supporting the project](https://github.com/sponsors/clojure-lsp)**, the support helps to keep the project going and being updated and maintained.